wp-plugins/responsive-mortgage-calculator/readme.txt

 * Works over SSL
 * Now performs a basic calculation on the server and returns a payment result if no JavaScript is available
 * Hopefully solved the nested shortcode issue that prevents JavaScript from loading with Visual Composer.
 Fingers crossed.
+* Default currency format added to JavaScript in case you upgrade from a version without having set the currency format in the settings page

 = 2.2.3 =